 Anyone who has ever visited Florence would have seen or crossed the Ponte Vecchio Bridge, over the Arno river exploring the many shops that line it.
 However, this is not the original bridge or shops that stand here today.

-It is believed that the original bridge was built by the Romans in 996 from stone and wood.
-Then it was destroyed twice (1117 & 1333) by the many floods that use to frequently swept through Florence.
+The original bridge was believed to be have built by the Romans in 996 with stone and wood.
+Before being destroyed twice in 1117 and 1333 by the floods that frequently sweep through Florence.

-The current bridge was designed by Taddeo Gaddi and rebuilt in 1345 to withstand being destroyed by the floods.
-He had the arch’s lowered which meant they used fewer pillars and allow for the heavy water and debris to flow underneath the bridge more freely.
+The current bridge that stands there today was built in 1345 and designed by Taddeo Gaddi.
+A medieval Italian painter and architect.
+He wanted to build a bridge that could withstand being destroyed by the flood waters.
+He had the arches lowered which meant they used fewer pillars and allowed for the heavy water and debris to flow underneath the bridge more freely.

-This seemed to have worked because in 1966 when a catastrophic flood hit the city again, only the shops were damaged but the pillars survived being hit by the large debris carried by the flood water.
+This seemed to have worked because in 1966 there was a catastrophic flood that hit the city.
+Only the shops on the bridge were damaged by the floods.
+The pillars underneath were hit by the large debris carried by the floodwater, but they survived.

 2 – Bridge shops rented out to recoup money used

-To recoup some of the money that was spent on rebuilding the bridge after completion, the Florence government decided to rent out the shops that were built on Ponte Vecchio bridge.
-The previous shops that occupied the bridge were originally built of wood and would easily catch fire.
+To help recoup some of the money spent on rebuilding the Ponte Vecchio bridge.
+The Florence government decided to rent out the shops on the bridge for additional income.
+The shops previously on the bridge were originally built from wood, however they would easily catch fire.
 So, when they rebuilt the bridge they used stone for the shops.

 3 – A Kink in the Corridor

-The addition of the Vasari Corridor changed the character of bridge considerably.
+The addition of the Vasari Corridor changed the character of the bridge considerably.
 There were originally four towers guarding the entrances to the Ponte Vecchio bridge.
-When the corridor was built, one family refused to tear their tower down, so Vasari was forced to build a “detour” to go around it.
-The Mannelli tower can still be seen on the south side of the Arno today.
+When the corridor was being built, one of the families refused to tear their tower down, so Vasari was forced to build a “detour” around it.
+You can still see the Mannelli tower today on the south side of the Arno.

 4 – Adolf Hitler was a fan